influxdata/docs-v2/content/kapacitor/v1.6/working/cli_client.md

 The optional boolean argument, `-no-wait`, will spawn the replay into a separate process and exit leaving it to run in the background.

+{{% note %}}
-> his command in combination with the `stream` option will run until the time
-> duration has expired.
+This command in combination with the `stream` option will run until the time duration has expired.
 It returns the recording ID in the console.
+{{% /note %}}

 ```bash
 # Syntax